 | Market size | Mature ($80B+ market) | $886M (2024), projected $7.3B by 2031 (34% CAGR) |

 Agents who want to be found by AI search need to build content that AI models can parse, verify, and cite.
 GEO visibility feeds lead generation channels ranked by conversion, since inbound leads from AI-cited content arrive with higher intent than cold outbound.
 This is a structural challenge, not a content volume challenge.
 According to LLMrefs tracking data, AI recency bias causes citations to drop sharply after 3 months, meaning a content strategy without a quarterly refresh schedule will lose AI visibility even if the content was once well-cited.
 Agents still relying on outbound cold calling for leads instead of building inbound AI visibility are also the ones most at risk of the burnout cycle -- 80% leave within 2 years because the math never adds up.
 The full breakdown is in the blog post on why 90% of agents burn out on lead generation.
+Before investing in GEO content infrastructure, agents should understand which AI use cases actually move income first -- the ROI hierarchy is in You Are Using AI Backwards (The Real Use Case for Agents).
 The following framework covers the minimum requirements for AI search visibility:

 Agents who implement these steps also benefit from understanding how to use ChatGPT effectively and reviewing the best ChatGPT prompts for real estate agents, since the same structured-content principles that improve AI citation also improve prompt output quality.
 GEO visibility compounds with conversion infrastructure — agents pairing AI search presence with an AI follow-up system that replaces cold calling capture inbound leads from AI search and convert them without reverting to manual outreach.
+Agents who combine AI search visibility with structured email marketing for real estate agents create a full inbound-to-nurture loop that operates without paid advertising.
 Agents can see how Blake Suddath implements this full GEO framework by booking a strategy call at BlakeSuddath.com.

 Structured data is the single most actionable GEO tactic.
 It translates page content into a format AI models can read programmatically.
 According to Seer Interactive's citation correlation study, 87% of ChatGPT citations correspond to top Bing results, and Bing's index heavily weights pages with complete JSON-LD structured data.
 The following schema types are required for real estate agent GEO, and implementing them correctly in the page head section is what separates pages that get cited from pages that exist but remain invisible to AI models.